murtaza-motorwala/napster/README.md

 This is my 2nd tag.

 Update -
-This is my 3rd feature.
+This is my 3rd feature with correction.